-Please contact us through the Contact Us page about this issue and provide us with detailed information so we can look up your account and correct the problem.
+Please contact us about this issue and provide us with detailed information so we can look up your account and correct the problem.

 I purchased a discount voucher and was charged the full amount?

-Please contact us through the Contact Us page about this issue and provide us with detailed information so we can look up your account and correct the problem.
+Please contact us about this issue and provide us with detailed information so we can look up your account and correct the problem.
 Please include your voucher number.

 How do you fix kits purchased under the wrong name?

-Please contact us through the Contact Us page about this issue and provide us with detailed information so we can look up your account and correct the problem.
+Please contact us about this issue and provide us with detailed information so we can look up your account and correct the problem.

 Will I receive confirmation of my purchase?

 Yes.
 You will see a thank you page outlining the ‘Next Steps’ and you will also get an confirmation email after your transaction has been processed.
 Please allow one business day for us to process your transaction.

 Please allow 6 - 8 weeks from the time you place your DNA samples in the mail until you receive your results.
 This will allow time for mailing, processing, and testing of your samples.
 You may log in through the members area to see if your results are ready at any time.
 You will get an email once your results are ready letting you know you can log in through the ‘Results Login’ tab to retrieve your results.